esmnext/esmx/examples/docs/src/en/guide/essentials/alias.md

 ## Default Alias Mechanism

-Gez adopts an automatic alias mechanism based on service names, which follows the convention-over-configuration design with the following characteristics:
+Esmx adopts an automatic alias mechanism based on service names, which follows the convention-over-configuration design with the following characteristics:

 - **Automatic Configuration**: Automatically generates aliases based on the `name` field in `package.json`, eliminating the need for manual configuration.
 - **Unified Standard**: Ensures all service modules follow consistent naming and referencing conventions.